Las Mujeres Ya No Lloran World Tour: Background and development

 On 25 February 2025 Chilean singer Antonella Sigala was announced as the supporting act for the shows in Santiago; the concerts were postponed the evening of the first show.
 Natalie Pérez served as the supporting act for the 7 and 8 March 2025 concerts in Buenos Aires.
 Throughout March 2025, additional concerts across various cities in Mexico were announced, for a record total of 22 concerts in that country.
 In April 2025, additional concerts in East Rutherford and Miami were announced, as well as four additional concerts in Mexico.
 Puerto Rican singer and songwriter Gale announced she would serve as a supporting act for the 12 and 13 April concerts in Medellín.
 Wyclef Jean was announced as supporting act for shows in Charlotte (13 May 2025) and Boston (29 May 2025), respectively.
 On 18 April, Live Nation announced Pitbull as the supporting act for her second show at MetLife Stadium on 16 May.

 On 29 May 2025, hours before the Boston show, the concert was cancelled due to "unforeseen circumstances".
 According to reports, Will.i.am was set to make an appearance during the concert.
 Subsequently, Shakira's performance at WorldPride in Washington, D.C. was cancelled.
 On 13 June 2025, the San Antonio show was cancelled less than one hour prior to its start, with the venue citing "ongoing issues".
 In a statement from Live Nation, the event was postponed due to "structural issues"; the show was later rescheduled for 5 July.
 That same day, it was announced the 20 June concert in Inglewood, California, had been postponed, following the Los Angeles protests.
 On 19 June, two additional shows in Mexico were announced.
 The following day, two additional concerts were announced in California—one in Fresno and an additional date in Inglewood; Black Eyed Peas served as support act for the concerts in Inglewood.
 In July 2025, fifteen concerts in Latin America were announced.
 The following month, the 26 September concert was cancelled, due to "circumstances beyond [their] control".
 Pitbull and Gale also returned as support acts for select concerts in August and September 2025, respectively.
-That September, a third concert in Bueno Aires was announced.
-Two months later, a concert in Córdoba, Argentina, was announced.
+In September, a third concert in Buenos Aires was announced.
+In November and December, concerts in Córdoba, Argentina; El Salvador; and Mexico were also announced.
+Denise Rosenthal was the support act for the concert in Santiago in November 2025.
+In December of the same year, Meri Deal, Ángela Torres, and Tizishi served as the supporting acts for the concerts held in Uruguay, Buenos Aires, and Cordoba, respectively.